apache/bloodhound/README.md

 chmod +x "$BIN_LOCATION"/geckodriver
 ```

-If `$BIN_LOCATION` is on the system path, it should be possible to run the integration tests.
+If `$BIN_LOCATION` is on the system path, and the development server is

-So, assuming the use of pipenv:
+running, it should be possible to run the integration tests.

 ```
 pipenv run python functional_tests.py